tacwreck/tacOS/.github/README.md

 ## License

-tacOS is released under the **tacOS License**.
+tacOS is released under the **MSL License**.
 You are allowed to modify the code but may not:
 - Resell or distribute it for a price.
 - Change the name of the OS.